 What is Play Therapy and who is it for?

 Everyone and at any age can benefit from Play Therapy.
 Research supports that Play Therapy can benefit children experiencing a variety of social, emotional behaviour, and learning challenges.
-It is appropriate for children who have experienced trauma which are stressful experiences such as death, divorce, domestic violence, relocation, hospitalization, chronic illness as well as those with attention deficit disorders or who have been diagnosed with Autism.
+It is appropriate for children who have experienced stressful situations such as death, divorce, domestic violence, relocation, hospitalization, chronic illness as well as those with attention deficit disorders or who have been diagnosed with Autism.
 There are tell-tale signs of trauma responses such as when a child is not performing academically, withdrawing socially, throwing tantrums, being in fights with their peers and siblings, and bullying others.

 Other times, your child finds themselves in situations that are traumatizing, for example, learning that they are adopted or being placed in a foster environment, their parents separating, having to go to a new school, transitioning from kindergarten to primary school, been diagnosed with a terminal illness, being bullied by school mates, is disabled, experiencing racism, has autism, is exposed to community violence, being emotionally, physically or sexually abused.
 As you can see the list goes on.
 The common binding thread through these situations is that they are out of our control.
 What is in our control, is the ability for us to help our children work through these challenges in a safe and supportive environment.